Best Black Friday Fitness Equipment Deals See Deals

 However, it’s important to note that while these studies show favorable outcomes for the GOLO program, GOLO funded them and involved very small sample sizes.
 For example, a pilot study10 had only 16 participants, while a randomized, double-blind, placebo-controlled study11 included just 34 subjects.
 The studies also report a high dropout rate, indicating difficulty in adhering to the program.
 Additionally, three subjects dropped out due to gastrointestinal side effects.

 The researchers emphasize that the ingredients in Release could boost the effectiveness of the GOLO Diet.
-Although Release is marketed as safe for long-term use, typically with most people taking it for three to six months per GOLO, there’s no substantial evidence to support its long-term safety or efficacy, as the studies conducted only assessed Release over a short-term span of 13 weeks.
+Although Release is marketed as safe for long-term use with most people taking it for three to six months per GOLO, there’s no substantial evidence to support its long-term safety or efficacy, as the studies conducted only assessed Release over a short-term span of 13 weeks.

 GOLO Diet Pricing